WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-standard-guide-reference.md

 This tutorial provides the following:

-* `libraries/wallaroo-0.35.0-py3-none-any.whl`: Wallaroo Python wheel version 0.35.0.
-This file is a placeholder until the Wallaroo public library is available.
 * `aloha-cnn-lstm.zip`: A pre-trained open source model that uses an [Aloha CNN LSTM model](https://www.researchgate.net/publication/348920204_Using_Auxiliary_Inputs_in_Deep_Learning_Models_for_Detecting_DGA-based_Domain_Names) for classifying Domain names as being either legitimate or being used for nefarious purposes such as malware distribution.
 * `data-1.json`, `data-1k.json`, `data-25k.json`: Data files with 1, 1,000, and 25,000 records for testing.